Continuous Manufacturing/Production

 • Strict process control and monitoring ensure consistent product quality

-• Utilizing just-in-time delivery of raw materials and balancing of manufacturing sequences reduces work-in-progress.
-This reduces business risk and provides financial benefits such as increased liquidity and improved cash flow.
+• Balancing just-in-time delivery of raw materials and manufacturing sequences reduces work-in-progress, increasing liquidity and improving cash flow.

-• Reduced material handling and storage areas lower plant construction capital costs and material handling investment requirements.
+• Reduced material handling and storage areas lower overhead costs.

 • Material cost control is simplified.

-• Given the capital intensity of continuous production, amortization of capital costs over high production rates allows a lower capital cost per unit.
+• High production rates allow a lower capital cost per unit.

 Disadvantages of continuous production:

-• The process of continuous flow necessitates a standardization of products, locking in a rigidity that makes it harder to customize products to changing customer needs.
+• The need for standardized procedures makes it harder to customize products to changing customer needs.

-• The interdependence of sequential production flows reduces fault tolerance, with a single equipment failure stopping or creating severe disruptions to product volumes.
+• The interdependence of each step in the process reduces fault tolerance, with a single equipment failure stopping or creating severe disruptions to product volumes.

-• Continuous production is demand-sensitive.
-Used where there’s a high or continuous demand for a product, there is little ability to modulate production flows when demand falters or drops.
+• There is little ability to adjust production flows when demand falters or drops.

 • Investment in advanced, expensive, and often customized equipment makes the production process very capital-intensive